varnish/Varnish-Book/varnish_book.rst

    Varnish Software also provides a commercial suite called Varnish Plus with software products for scalability, customization, monitoring and expert support services.
    The engine of the Varnish Plus commercial suite is the enhanced commercial edition of Varnish Cache.
    This edition is proprietary and it is called *Varnish Cache Plus*.

-   The Varnish Plus offer of software products includes:

-   - the Varnish Massive Storage Engine (MSE),
-   - hashtwo (Varnish Software implementation of surrogate keys),
-   - Varnish Administration Console (VAC),
-   - Varnish Customer Statistics (VCS),
-   - Varnish Tuner,
-   - and more.

    ..
 Covered in this book:

-   `Table 1 <#tables-1>`_ shows the topics covered in this book and their availability for Varnish Cache users and Varnish Plus customers.
+   `Table 1 <#tables-1>`_ shows the components covered in this book and their availability for Varnish Cache users and Varnish Plus customers.
+   The covered components of Varnish Plus are described in Section `Varnish Plus Software Components`_.
-   For more detailed information about the Varnish Plus offer, please visit https://www.varnish-software.com/what-is-varnish-plus.
+   For more information about the complete Varnish Plus offer, please visit https://www.varnish-software.com/what-is-varnish-plus.

    .. note::